 Adding even further to the unique qualities of the guitar, the body shape is a unique teardrop.
 It’s almost as if you were to round off and shorten a flying V while also filling in the gap at the bottom.
 You pretty much have to play this sort of body shape with a strap for it to be comfortable, but the weight distribution makes it work fairly well, and the lack of obstruction towards the higher frets makes playing even easier than with most electric guitars.

-The aesthetics are topped off by a red sunburst finish, as was common among many models produced in that era.
+Are topped off by a red sunburst finish, as was common among many models produced in that era.
 The hardware and other features produce a nice array of additional highlight colors, producing a highly detailed look that speaks volumes about what this guitar is all about.
 It’s both immensely retro while also interestingly forward thinking.
 You just don’t see guitars like this very often these days, making it a real showpiece for any collection.

 Some of the aforementioned extra features include a tuning guide that’s completely built in, a boost for the treble and gain, a distortion boost, wah meant to be controlled with your palm alone, and a repeat feature.
 If you’re the type that hates a bunch of cables being patched into a whole array of effects but you do like the options, this sort of guitar must be an absolute dream come true.
 Many would argue that “all in one” solutions often equate to a “master of none” effect, but the ambition is appreciated.
 This very well could have been a game changer that defined all guitars moving forward.
 Allowing you to do so much with just a single instrument is an impressively bold move.
 If there’s one thing that’s true, Vox has been pushing the envelope for a long time now!